mozilla/addons-server/docs/topics/api/github.rst

     **Response:**

     :statuscode 200: request has been processed and a pending message sent back to GitHub.
-    :statuscode 202: request is not a `pull_request`, its been accepted, but not processed.
+    :statuscode 202: request is not a `pull_request`, it's been accepted, but not processed.
     :statuscode 422: body is invalid.